This post contains affiliate links

 How many displays will a Mac with an M1/M2 processor support?

-- Mac mini M1 – 1 6k display to 60Hz connected to the Thunderbolt port and 1 4K 60Hz display to the HDMI port.
+• Mac mini M1 – 1 x 6k display up to 60Hz connected to the Thunderbolt port, and 1 x 4K 60Hz display to the HDMI port.

 How do I connect multiple displays to my MacBook M1 Pro and M1 Max via the docking station?